 What is Fibromyalgia?

 Fibromyalgia is a chronic disorder characterized by widespread musculoskeletal pain, accompanied by fatigue, sleep disturbances, memory problems, and mood issues.
-Patients often experience symptoms such as “fibro fog” — difficulties with concentration and memory — as well as headaches, irritable bowel syndrome, and increased sensitivity to touch or temperature (Mayo Clinic, 2023).
+Patients often experience symptoms such as “fibro fog”, which is difficulty with concentration and memory.
+They may also experience headaches, irritable bowel syndrome, and increased sensitivity to touch or temperature.
 The exact cause is unknown, but research suggests it involves abnormal processing of pain signals in the central nervous system.
 Physical trauma, infections, or emotional stressors may trigger or worsen the condition.

 How Is Fibromyalgia Treated?